European shares dip as focus turns to corporate earnings

 The benchmark index has recovered about 24% since hitting an eight-year low in March, but is still down about 22% from its record high and analysts warn an uptick in coronavirus cases could spark another sell-off.

-Dutch navigation and digital mapping company TomTom (TOM2.AS) shed 2.7% after saying it expected negative free cash flow this year and lower revenue from its automotive and consumer businesses due to the pandemic.
+Dutch navigation and digital mapping company TomTom shed 2.7% after saying it expected negative free cash flow this year and lower revenue from its automotive and consumer businesses due to the pandemic.
+(Reporting by Sagarika Jaisinghani in Bengaluru; Editing by Arun Koyyur)